 Ruger American Ranch Review: Breakdown

 These are bolt action rifles that come with a synthetic stock that is flat dark earth in color.
 The rifle has a 16.12 inch barrel, are 36 inches overall, and weigh in around 6 pounds.
 The 5.56 version has either a 5 round or a 10 round magazine, while the .450 Bushmaster rifle has a 3 round capacity.

 As you can see, this is a very lightweight rifle.
 Ruger was able to significantly cut down on the weight with their synthetic stock.
 The stock has a very modern look, especially when you pair it with the picatinny rail on the receiver.
-While this weapon focuses on the reliable bolt action, it does have an extremely modern look.
+While this rifle focuses on the reliable bolt action, it does have an extremely modern look.

 The accuracy can be boiled down to a few features.
 First, Ruger’s Power Bedding system.
 This technology, which is patent-pending, essentially free floats the barrel.

 Without getting deep into the mechanics of it, the Power Bedding is essentially a newer replacement to the traditional recoil lug.
-It goes a long way in increasing the reliability of the weapon by modernizing this feature and limiting the amount of movement in the receiver.
+It goes a long way in increasing the reliability of the rifle by modernizing this feature and limiting the amount of movement in the receiver.
 This also decreases the recoil significantly.